yugabyte/yugabyte-db/docs/content/stable/quick-start/build-apps/java/ysql-ebeans.md

 ---
-title: Build a Java application that uses Ebeans and YSQL
+title: Build a Java application that uses Ebean and YSQL
 headerTitle: Build a Java application
 linkTitle: Java
-description: Build a sample Java application that uses Ebeans and YSQL API to connect to and interact with YugabyteDB.
+description: Build a sample Java application that uses Ebean and YSQL API to connect to and interact with YugabyteDB.
 menu:
   stable:
     parent: build-apps